39 Museums in Salvador: Discover the history and culture of Bahia

 Collection

-The museum has a significant collection of more than 750 works, which reflect the rich history and tradition of the Ilê Axé Opô Afonjá terreiro.
+The museum has a significant collection of more than 750 works that reflect the rich history and tradition of the Ilê Axé Opô Afonjá terreiro.
 The exhibitions include a variety of items related to Candomblé practices and rituals, offering a detailed insight into Afro-Brazilian culture and religion.

 Importance

-As one of the oldest candomblé terreiros in Bahia, Ilê Axé Opô Afonjá plays a crucial role in preserving and promoting Afro-Brazilian traditions.
-By bringing together and exhibiting historical and cultural pieces, the museum not only celebrates this heritage, but also educates the public about the importance of candomblé in shaping Bahia’s cultural identity.
+As one of the oldest candomblé terreiros in Bahia, Ilê Axé Opô Afonjá plays a crucial role in the preservation and promotion of Afro-Brazilian traditions.
+By collecting and exhibiting historical and cultural artefacts, the museum not only celebrates this heritage, but also educates the public about the importance of candomblé in shaping Bahia’s cultural identity.

-Visiting the Ilê Ohun Lailai Museum provides an immersive and educational experience about the spirituality and tradition of candomblé, reinforcing the relevance of the terreiro in preserving Afro-Brazilian practices and values.
+A visit to the Ilê Ohun Lailai Museum provides an immersive and educational experience into the spirituality and tradition of candomblé, reinforcing the importance of the terreiro in preserving Afro-Brazilian practices and values.

 20. Eugênio Teixeira de Leal Museum (Banco Econômico Memorial)